novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-106.md

 Then, in disbelief, they looked at Oh Min-woo,

 “Jungle plans to enter the American portal market this year.
 You can check it then.
 Or, you can go to Jungle’s homepage in Korea and search for any keyword.
-Alta Vista recently provided some web pages.
+AltaVist recently provided some web pages.
 I believe you’ll be able to confirm the algorithm of ‘relationship’ and ‘similarity.’”

 Since he confidently provided evidence, they began to fall into a state of mental breakdown.